The Trial of Billy Jack

-The Trial of Billy Jack is a 1974 Western action film starring Delores Taylor and Tom Laughlin.
+The Trial of Billy Jack is a 1974 American Western action film starring Delores Taylor and Tom Laughlin.
 It is the sequel to the 1971 film Billy Jack and the third film overall in the series.

 Directed by Laughlin, the film has a running time of nearly three hours.
 Although commercially successful, it was panned by critics.
 The film was included in the book The Fifty Worst Films of All Time.

 Plot

+The entire story is told through flashbacks by teacher Jean Roberts from her hospital bed after a shooting has taken place.

 Billy Jack goes to court facing an involuntary manslaughter charge stemming from events in the earlier film.
-He is found guilty and sentenced to a prison term.
+During Billy's trial, he mentions the 1968 My Lai massacre and recalls, in a flashback scene, witnessing a similar incident while serving in Vietnam.
+He is found guilty and sentenced to a prison term for a minimum of five years.
 Meanwhile, the kids at the Freedom School—an experimental school for runaways and troubled youth on a Native American reservation in Arizona—vow to rebuild the school.
 They raise funds and acquire a new building, eventually starting their own newspaper and television station.

 Inspired by Nader's Raiders, they begin using the newspaper and TV station to conduct investigative reporting, angering several politicians and townspeople in the process with their exposés.

 The school's activities range from having their own search and rescue team to artistic endeavors such as a marching band and belly dancing.
 The school hosts a large marching-band contest and arts festival, called "1984 Is Closer Than You Think," to raise money for the school.

 Billy Jack is released from prison and, trying to reconnect with his spiritual beliefs, begins a series of lengthy vision quests.
-He becomes involved in a radical group on the reservation that opposes the federal effort to cease recognition of their tribe and the surrender of their tribal lands to local developers.
+He also meets a hapkido master in Han.
+He becomes involved with a radical group on the reservation that opposes the federal effort to cease recognition of their tribe and the surrender of their tribal lands to local developers.
 When one of the tribal members is arrested for poaching deer on what was formerly tribal land, the school comes to his defense.

 The school begins to hold hearings on the rights of the native people and child abuse.
-The school defies a court order to return a boy to his father who had abused the boy and cut off his hand.
+The school defies a court order to return Danny (a boy at the school) to his father who had abused the boy and cut off his hand.
 The FBI begins visiting the school and taps their phones.